lmbarros/advent-of-code-02018/README.md

-# advent-of-code-02018
+# LMB's Advent of Code 02018

-My solutions (or attempts therof) for Advent of Code 2018
+My solutions (or attempts therof) for Advent of Code 2018.